TomNuttall/aws-containers-demo/infastructure/README.md

 ## Overview

-- CloudFormation templates used to deploy infastructure on AWS.
+- CloudFormation template used to deploy infastructure on AWS.
 - GitHub action runs on push to main branch.
-  - deploy runs on change to app folder
+  - deploy.yml runs on change to app folder
-    - Builds image
+    - Builds app image and pushes to ECR